It’s exasperating, because the fear of these guns – which is currently unfounded – taints 3D printing.

 So why can’t someone just print a gun from the downloadable instructions now being fought over?

-Well, take a metal bullet and put it into a “plastic” (resin) gun and try to shoot it.
+Well, take a metal bullet and put it into a “plastic” (filament) gun and try to shoot it.
 It will blow up in your hand.
 I will leave it up to you to decide whether that’s a good idea.

 So while yes, someday 3D-printed weapons might be an issue, right now, their greatest harm is engendering fear.
 And that I am clearly against.